xibe/sensit-sdk-1/README.md

 ### Download the SDK

-Go to [Sigfox Build](https://build.sigfox.com/sensit-for-developers#sensit-sdk) to download the full Sens'it SDK.
+Go to [Sigfox Build](https://build.sigfox.com/sensit-for-developers#reprogram-the-sensit-firmware-with-the-sdk) to download the full Sens'it SDK.
+The download link as at the bottom of the section.
 **Note:** The GitHub repository does not contain the SDK library (required to build your firmware) & binary files.

 ### Software Installation